peytoncchen/PK-Visualization/README.md

 <p align="center">
 <img src="examples/cpm.png" width="500">
 </p>
-This compartment model will be utilized as an example when explaining the features of the application below.
-Each compartment starts with an initial mass and with the exception of the first compartment, have flow in and out of the compartment.
-The flow is dictated by the rates labeled as k<sub>1</sub>, k<sub>2</sub>, and k<sub>3</sub> in this example picture.
-Your model may have more or less compartments.
+This example system illustrates the model set-up for both parts of the application.
+In both parts, the user will be able to define the number of compartments in their model system.
+Each compartment starts with an initial mass and the application uses first-order kinetics to model flow in and out of each compartment.
+We have chosen to use a 3 compartment model as an example for the inputs and corresponding system of differential equations.
+The flow is dictated by the rate constants labeled as k<sub>1</sub>, k<sub>2</sub>, and k<sub>3</sub> in our example picture.
+Initial mass in each compartment is given by X<sub>1,0</sub>, X<sub>2,0</sub>, X<sub>3,0</sub>.
+X<sub>1</sub>, X<sub>2</sub>, and X<sub>3</sub> correspond to the mass in compartments 1, 2, and 3 at a given time *t*.

 The differential equations used in the calculator, resemble the following, where each compartment's derivative is modified by the incoming mass and outgoing mass, where *X* represents the mass of a compartment.
 <p align="center">